akDeveloper/yaf_base_application/README.md

 * If you have PHP 5.4 you can use the internal web server to test the project.
  * `cd yaf_base_application/public`
  * `php -S localhost:8000`
+* This project uses PHP 5.3 namespaces so `yaf.use_namespace` should be turned on.

 ## Additions